-Application/Admission for Fall of 2023
+Application/Admission

+Applications will be available online in January of 2024 for Fall 2024.
 The following components are required during the application process:

 - 1. Completed VCTC School of Nursing Application which includes 3 professional references - 2.
-Official transcripts documenting one of the following: Applicant is a High School Graduate, GED recipient or has proof of completion of at least 2 years of high school (Code of VA 54.1-3020), - 3.
-Personal Interview with Nursing Faculty - 4.
+Official transcripts documenting one of the following: Applicant is a High School Graduate, GED recipient or has proof of completion of at least 2 years of high school (Code of VA 54.1-3020) - 3.
+Essay - 4.
+Personal Interview with Nursing Faculty - 5.
 Completion of the ATI TEAS Pre-Admission Assessment.
-The computerized test is designed to measure basic aptitude in the areas of math, English, reading comprehension and science. - 5.
+The computerized test is designed to measure basic aptitude in the areas of math, English, reading comprehension and science. - 6.
 Fingerprinting and criminal background check.
 Students is responsible for all fees.
 This is to be done by April 1st of the current school year from 8:00A.M.
 4:00 P.M. at the Personnel Office in Verona Government Center.
 Call to make an appointment (540-245-5100).